directdemocracy-vote/notary/README.md

 ## Installation

-This sample publisher requires the [json-schema](https://github.com/opis/json-schema) PHP library to check the syntax of publications.
+PHP dependencies should be installed by running `composer install` at the root of this repository.
-It should be installed by running `composer require opis/json-schema` at the root of this repository.
+They include [json-schema](https://github.com/opis/json-schema) to check the syntax of publications.